Workers' Party of Turkey (1961): History

-TİP was founded by a group of labour union members.
-The founders invited lawyer Mehmet Ali Aybar to assume the leadership of the party.
+TİP was founded in 1961 by a group of labour unionists, who were members of the İstanbul İşçi Sendikaları Birliği.
+In its first year, the party struggled in organizing and publishing.
+They decided that if the party was not to close down, they needed intellectuals.
+In 1962, they invited constitutional lawyer Mehmet Ali Aybar to assume the leadership of the party, who accepted the offer.
 Following Aybar, several intellectuals like Çetin Altan, Aziz Nesin and Yaşar Kemal also joined the ranks and the party soon adopted a left-wing nationalist and socialist program.